 This storytelling event will explore the present day lived experiences of disabled and chronically ill youth and young adults as they navigate a city that, according to the Accessibility for Ontarians with Disabilities Act, aims to be barrier free by 2025.

 This event is part of a two-part online storytelling series.
-To learn more about the first event please click here.
+To view the first event please click here.

 Ophira Calof (She/They) is a multi award winning Disabled writer, performer, and producer.
 Her work weaves together music, comedy, and storytelling, centring disability and chronic illness experience.
 They co-created the sketch revue Generally Hospital (Canadian Comedy Award Nominee, Patron’s Pick, David Seguin Memorial Award for Accessibility in the Arts), and her musical solo show, Literally Titanium, was developed through the Buddies in Bad Times Emerging Creator’s Unit before premiering at the 2020 Next Stage Theatre Festival.
 Ophira also works as a curator, workshop facilitator, consultant, and keynote speaker with projects including COVID-19 through a Disability Lens: Storytelling and Filmmaking Project, the RAFFTO annual comedy night, We’re Not Waiting: A Photography Exhibition, and Bad Dog Theatre’s 5th annual Our Cities On Our Stages Diversity and Inclusion Symposium.